 - IT how-to tutorials

 Your intranet should be a tool to help provide an amazing employee experience.
 Teams are much more likely to be engaged with your content if you keep the content focused on encouraging worker participation instead of top-down messaging.

-An intranet should be a place for dialogue between employer and employee, instead of a place that workers only go to consume information rather than participating.
+An intranet should be a place for dialogue between employer and employee instead of a place where workers only consume information rather than participate.

 All the best intranets need these things